Juniper/contrail-kubernetes-docs/install/openshift/3.11/nested-mode-openshift.md

 #k8s_vip is kubernetes api server ip
 k8s_vip=<W.X.Y.Z>                   <-- IP of the Openshift Master Node.
 #cluster_network is the one which vm network belongs to
 cluster_network="{'domain': 'default-domain', 'project': 'admin', 'name': 'net1'}" <-- FQName of the Virtual Network where Virtual Machines are running.
-There are the VM's in which Openshift cluster is being installed in nested mode.
+The VMs in which Openshift cluster is being installed in nested mode.
 #config_nodes="x.x.x.x,y.y.y.y.y"
 #analytics_nodes="x.x.x.x,y.y.y.y.y"
 #config_api_vip=x.x.x.x
 #analytics_api_vip=x.x.x.x
 ```

+## Note :

+1. Your control data interface should have internet connectivity for some of openshift infra components to work.
+2. Make sure your configurations above are correct, please verify it with the contrail which you are using.